 Noooooooo!
 What about us?

-That’s why there were mostly gringo’s in our queue!
-We weren’t in the queue for Vieques at all, we were in the ‘tourist queue’ for Vieques!!!
+That’s why there were mostly Gringo’s in our queue!
+We weren’t in the line for Vieques at all; we were in the ‘tourist queue’ for Vieques!!!

-More and more resedentes were piling into the waiting hall, this was not good! people were sitting on the floor again.
+More and more resedentes were piling into the waiting hall; this was not good!
+People were sitting on the floor again.
 The security ladies had now formed three or four different roped off areas as if to establish a hierarchy of passenger.
 Where did we fall in that hierarchy?
-We were trying to remain cool but secretly we were both envisaging a night in a shitty overpriced hotel in this back block port town- Would we have to queue for that too?!
+We were trying to remain calm, but secretly we were both envisaging a night in a shitty overpriced hotel in this back block port town- Would we have to queue for that too?!

 We hear a gringo in our small roped off square speaking Spanish!
-Oh yes, the two of us look up and quickly enlist him as if he will be our only hope of convincing someone, anyone that we didn’t deserve to be in the Gringo pen and that we should be moved along with the bags of live chooks to the area for those that must be, will be on that ferry.
-He must get us some details because at this point even we could understand there was also rising unrest amongst the resedentes (and they were guaranteed passage!).
+Oh yes, the two of us look up and quickly enlist him as if he will be our only hope of convincing someone, anyone that we didn’t deserve to be in the Gringo pen.
+That we should be moved along with the bags of live chooks to the area for those that must be, will be on that ferry.
+He must get us some details.
+At this point, even we could understand there was also rising unrest amongst the resedentes (and they were guaranteed passage!).

-The cracks that formed had become desperation and it was still hot as hell! (just ask Mark).
-It wasn’t the waiting that was getting to us, it was the waiting with uncertainty.
+The cracks that formed had become desperation, and it was still hot as hell! (just ask Mark).
+It wasn’t the waiting that was getting to us; it was waiting with uncertainty.
 Would this all be a waste of time?

-It would appear that the 1.00pm ferry had in fact broken down and that ‘if’ there was room we would all be going on the 4.00pm ferry, but it would also have to transport those for the Island of Culebra.
+It would appear that the 1.00 pm ferry had broken down and that ‘if’ there was the room we would all be going on the 4.00 pm ferry, but it would also have to transport those for the Island of Culebra.

 Finally, a boat arrived.
 An announcement is made in Spanish.
 We all look to our new friend.
 He could not hear it properly!
 The Puerto Ricans start moving.
 What is happening?
 A well-meaning Puerto Rican seeing our confusion leans over from his area of privilege and tells us that passengers for Vieques will be loaded first.
 We sigh with relief – we are finally going.